torbjon/enrichment-api/API-Documentation/api.md

 ### POST /customers/{customer_id}/attributes/custom
 Accepts an `Array` of `JSON` objects as `custom`, in JSON.
 Each nested `JSON` object must contain values for the following keys.
 - `type` (String, _required_) - Denotes the data type of the custom attribute.
 Can be `String`, `Integer`, `Timestamp` or `Boolean`
 - `key` (String, _required_) - Denotes the key of the custom attribute.
-Spaces and special characters not accepted.
+Accepts alphanumeric characters and underscores.
 - `value` (of data type `type`, _required_) - Denotes the value of the custom attribute.

     `String` - Accepts alphanumeric characters